uggla/load-balancer-poc/README.md

 ## Check script to monitor nginx status

-This check script ensure that nginx is available.
+This is a simple example, the check script ensure that nginx container is available.
 It it is not the case, then the vip is moved to another node.
 ```
-[root@PF9SODECOFER114 ~]# cat /usr/local/bin/check.sh
+$ cat /usr/local/bin/check.sh
 #!/bin/bash

 set -euo pipefail